Fate/Extella: The Umbral Star: Release

 The game was released for the PlayStation 4 and the PlayStation Vita by Marvelous on November 10, 2016 in Japan and on January 20, 2017 in Europe and Australia, and by Xseed Games in North America on January 17, 2017.
 A Nintendo Switch version was also planned.
 The PlayStation 4 version would receive a patch that adds support for the PlayStation 4 Pro hardware.

-In Japan, multiple editions of the game were made available: the "Velber Box" includes one copy of the game for the PlayStation 4 and one for the PlayStation Vita, a box with art by Wada, an oppai ("breast") mousepad depicting a Saber servant, a book with development information and a glossary, a download code for alternative costumes for the servants Nero and Gilgamesh; the "Regalia Box" includes one copy of the game for either platform, the box, the book, and a download code for one of the costumes included in the Velber Box.
+In Japan, multiple editions of the game were made available: the "Velber Box" includes one copy of the game for the PlayStation 4 and one for the PlayStation Vita, a box with art by Wada, a 3D mousepad depicting a Saber servant, a book with development information and a glossary, a download code for alternative costumes for the servants Nero and Gilgamesh; the "Regalia Box" includes one copy of the game for either platform, the box, the book, and a download code for one of the costumes included in the Velber Box.
 All Japanese copies of the game also come with a download code for two additional costumes, for Nero and Artoria Pendragon.
 Copies bought at Loppi or HMV also include one more costume, for a male character.
 Meanwhile, Japanese digital purchases include a "Dragon Magician Girl" costume for Elizabeth Bathory.
 Additional downloadable costumes will be published after the game's release, including a set of nine swimsuits, one set of seven women's clothes, one set of nine men's clothes, and one of three Fate/stay night costumes.

 A Nintendo Direct held on April 12, 2017 announced that the game would be released on Nintendo Switch on July 20, 2017 in Japan, in Europe and Australia on July 21, and in North America on July 25.
 The game was bundled with DLC costumes for all characters for free, including Nero's Unshackled Bride outfit (the revealing version of Saber Bride outfit) exclusively on Nintendo Switch.
 Unlike the PlayStation 4 and PlayStation Vita versions, the Nintendo Switch version of the game allows players to choose four languages, Japanese, English, Traditional Chinese and Korean.
 The Japanese trailer of the game announced the Limited Box Edition which includes Nero Pouch and the game itself.

 On July 5, 2017, a Microsoft Windows version was announced for release on July 25, coinciding with the North American launch of the Nintendo Switch version.

 Marvelous Inc. released Fate/Extella: The Umbral Star for mobile device on July 22, 2020 for Japan region only.